wqking/eventpp/doc/callbacklist.md

 bool empty() const;
 ```
 Return true if the callback list is empty.
-Note: in multi threading, this function returning true doesn't guarantee the list is empty.
-The list may become non-empty immediately after the function returns true.
+Note: in multi threading, this function returning true doesn't guarantee that the list is empty.
+The list may immediately become non-empty after the function returns true.

 ```c++
 operator bool() const;